MaterializeInc/materialize/doc/user/content/get-started/isolation-level.md

 involve a single object (which includes transactions against a single materialized view that was created using multiple objects).
 Such transactions will therefore never block, and always be executed immediately.
-A transaction can only be known ahead of time to involve a single object when using auto-commit (i.e. omitting `BEGIN` and `COMMIT`).
-When using explicit transactions (i.e. starting a transaction with `BEGIN`), then it is assumed that all objects that share a schema with any object mentioned in the first query of the transaction may be used later in the transaction.
+A transaction can only be known ahead of time to involve a single object when using auto-commit (i.e. omitting `BEGIN` and `COMMIT`) or when using `SUBSCRIBE`.
+When using explicit transactions (i.e. starting a transaction with `BEGIN`) with `SELECT`, then it is assumed that all objects that share a schema with any object mentioned in the first query of the transaction may be used later in the transaction.
 Therefore, we use a consistent snapshot that is available across all such objects.

 ## Strict serializable